stagedml/pylightnix/docs/Reference.md

 def realize_inplace(dref: DRef, force_rebuild: List[DRef] = []) -> RRef
 ```

-Realize the derivation pointed by `dref` by constructing it's
+realize1 the derivation pointed by `dref` by constructing it's
 [Closure](#pylightnix.types.Closure) based on the contents of the global
 dependency manager and [realizing](#pylightnix.core.realizeMany) this closure.

 <a name="pylightnix.repl"></a>
 # `pylightnix.repl`

-Repl module defines variants of `instantiate` and `realize` functions, which
+Repl module defines variants of `instantiate` and `realize1` functions, which
 are suitable for REPL shells.
 Repl-friendly wrappers (see `repl_realize`) could
 pause the computation, save the Pylightnix state into a variable and return to
 the REPL's main loop.
 At this point user could alter the state of the whole